equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 Getting used to Loops and Switches:
 - Write a loop to print each number from 2 to 100
 - Modify your previous code to print each even number from 2 to 100
-- (Extension) Modify your previous code to print each prime number from 2 to 100
+- Modify your previous code to print each prime number from 2 to 100
 - (Extension) If you have time left over increase this to primes up to 10000 and `import time` to use the time.time() function to test the speed of your code.
 If you don't know what this function does, don't forget to use `help()`.
 - Again, if you have spare time, try to improve the performance of your code